NormanLiu/LeetCode_Practice/3 Longest Substring Without Repeating Characters/README.md

-I use brute forcce, though I've try to optimize it, the runtime and memory usage performance is not good.
+I use brute forcce.
+Though I've try to optimize it, the runtime and memory usage performance is not good.